Author: Ameeba

 Mitigation Guidance

-To address this vulnerability, the recommended course of action is to apply the vendor-provided patch for the Windows Kernel.
-Until the patch can be applied, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can serve as a temporary mitigation measure, helping to identify and block potential exploit attempts.
+The recommended course of action is to apply the vendor-supplied patch as soon as it becomes available.
+In the absence of a patch, a Web Application Firewall (WAF) or an Intrusion Detection System (IDS) can be used as a temporary measure to detect and prevent attempts to exploit this vulnerability.

 Ameeba Chat